microchip-pic-avr-examples/avr128da48-i2c-send-receive-example/README.md

 The following configurations must be made for this project:

 TWI0:
-  - Configured in Master mode
+  - Configured in Host mode
   - Baud rate 100000
   - Using default pins (PA2 - SDA, PA3 - SCL)
   - Idle bus state